 ATTENTION 2014 RIDERS: See below for important information and dates.

-Packet Pickup: Rider Packets include the Official Program for the 2014 TD Five Boro Bike Tour, as well as your Rider Identification Kit (which must be worn at all times during the Tour).
+Packet Pickup: Rider Packets include the Official Program for the 2014 TD Five Boro Bike Tour, as well as your Rider Identification Kit (RIK), which comprises a bib, bike plate, and helmet cover.
+Your complete RIK must be worn at all times during the Tour).
 Packets can be picked up at Bike Expo New York on May 2, from 10AM-8PM, and on May 3, from 9AM-6PM.
 Proxy Packet Pickup is available for those unable to attend the Expo.

 * * *

 When is the next TD Five Boro Bike Tour?

 The 37th Annual TD Five Boro Bike Tour is on Sunday, May 4, 2014.